EckoTan0804/academic-kickstart/content/notes/thesis/read-papers/how-to-read-papers.md

 - Look at the **tables and figures** (including captions)
   - This is really what was done in the work
   - It will help you decide, whether you want to dig in or not
-- Read the **introduction**
+- Read the **introduction** carefully
   - This is the background needed and why the study was done.
+  - Introduction in research paper is one of the most important point.
+    - It often formulates in words what the paper is about, and what contribution the paper makes. (like a longer abstract)
+    - It is informative and help us to understand the paper in a high level.
 - Read the **results and discussion**
   - This is the real heart of the paper.
-Here you will gonna spend most of the time
+Here you will spend most of the time
+  - Keep asking: "Are the authors demonstrating that their proposal/solution work?"
+    - Try to prove them wrong or get convinced that solution works

+  > Note: Sometimes **Results** section is included in **Experiments** section.

 - Read the **experimental**
   - This is how they did the work
   - You only get to this point if you are really interested and need to understand exactly what was done to better understand the meaning of the data and its interpretation.